Ammaar-2025/Tic-Tac-Toe-/README.md

 # Tic-Tac-Toe-MTC Stall Game
-A classic Tic Tac Toe game built using HTML, CSS, and JavaScript (no libraries or frameworks).
+A classic Tic Tac Toe game built only using HTML (no libraries or frameworks).
 Perfect for beginners learning DOM manipulation and game logic.

 ## ✨ Features